 Tip 6: Understand Real-World Context

 When dealing with real-world problems, understand what the y-intercept represents in the given context.
-This can provide valuable insights and help you interpret the results correctly.
-For instance, if you're modeling the growth of a plant, the y-intercept might represent the initial height of the plant.
+That said, this can provide valuable insights and help you interpret the results correctly.
+To give you an idea, if you're modeling the growth of a plant, the y-intercept might represent the initial height of the plant.

 Example: Suppose you're modeling the cost of producing items with the equation y = 5x + 20, where y is the total cost and x is the number of items produced.
 The y-intercept, 20, represents the fixed costs, such as rent and utilities, that you incur even if you don't produce any items.